 A positive change to our professional lives can bring a boost to other aspects of our lives – and given we spend more time at work than doing anything else, making that decision to make a change can have a huge impact – professionally, physically and emotionally.
 So is 2019 your year…?

-The New Year is always a busy time for us in the recruitment world – given the “fresh start” mentality I mentioned above.
+The New Year is always a busy time for us in the recruitment world – given the “fresh start” mentality we mentioned above.
 There are also other key reasons why the New Year is a good time to start looking for your next role.
-More people look for jobs in the first 3 months of the year than in any other time of the year – this produces a follow-on effect: more people moving, means there are more opportunities available.
+More people look for jobs in the first three months of the year than in any other time of the year – this produces a follow-on effect: more people moving, means there are more opportunities available.

 Being prepared for a move (whenever you choose to make it) is a good way to begin.
 Even if you’re not quite ready to jump in with both feet, preparation is key.
 The process of putting a CV together, thinking about what you want to achieve helps to crystalise your thinking about whether it’s the right time and will make you a much better interviewee.